How to Become a Neonatal Nurse

 ADN Degree

 An ADN is the minimum nursing degree needed to become a neonatal nurse.
-This degree suits candidates looking for quick entry into the field and opportunities for practical experience.
-Many employers prefer BSN-prepared nurses, and some states are making it an entry-level degree.
-Most employers offer encouragement and support for ADN-prepared nurses to complete BSNs.
+This degree suits candidates with practical experience who are looking for a quicker entry into the field.
+Employers prefer BSN-prepared nurses, and many states are making it the entry-level degree.
+Most employers offer encouragement and support for ADN-prepared nurses to complete a BSN.

-- Common Admission Requirements: High school diploma or GED certificate, official transcripts, ACT or SAT scores, letters of recommendation, minimum 2.0 GPA, personal essay
+• Common Admission Requirements: High school diploma or GED certificate, official transcripts, ACT or SAT scores, letters of recommendation, minimum 2.0 or 2.5 GPA, and a personal essay

-- Program Curriculum: Anatomy, physiology, nursing concepts, introduction to psychology, and introduction to sociology
+• Program Curriculum: Anatomy and physiology, nursing concepts, introduction to psychology, and introduction to sociology

 BSN Degree

-A BSN degree is ideal for candidates who aim to advance their nursing careers.
-Most employers want BSN-prepared nurses, as they have a comprehensive education and a deeper understanding of nursing theory, research, and community health.
-The best BSN programs develop critical thinking skills, provide broader career opportunities, and qualify you for admittance to graduate degrees.
+Candidates interested in career advancement can pursue a BSN.
+BSN programs provide a comprehensive education and a deeper understanding of nursing theory, research, and practice than ADN programs.
+The best BSN programs develop critical thinking skills, provide broader career opportunities, and enable nurses to earn graduate degrees.

-- Common Admission Requirements: High school diploma or GED certificate, minimum GPA 2.5, recommendation letters, essay, prerequisite courses including microbiology, anatomy, physiology, and chemistry
+• Common Admission Requirements: High school diploma or GED certificate, minimum 2.5 GPA, recommendation letters, essay, prerequisite courses, including microbiology, anatomy and physiology, and chemistry

 MSN Degree

-It is not necessary to earn an MSN degree to become a neonatal nurse, but this degree level enables nurses to practice as neonatal nurse practitioners.
-Nurses who want to advance their careers, increase their salary potential, and work as advanced practice registered nurses (APRN) can pursue MSNs.
+Nurses who want to advance their careers, increase their salary potential, and work as advanced practice registered nurses (APRN) can pursue a master of science in nursing (MSN) degree.
 An MSN is the minimum degree needed to become an APRN.
+Earning an MSN is not necessary to become a neonatal nurse, but this degree level enables nurses to practice as neonatal nurse practitioners.

-- Common Admission Requirements: ADN or a BSN, RN license, minimum 3.0 GPA, letters of recommendation, personal statement, professional experience
+• Common Admission Requirements: ADN or a BSN, RN license, minimum 3.0 GPA, letters of recommendation, personal statement, and professional experience

-- Skills Learned: Critical thinking, advanced clinical assessment skills, confidence, collaboration, patient advocacy
+• Skills Learned: Critical thinking, advanced clinical assessment skills, confidence, collaboration, and patient advocacy

 Neonatal Nurse Licensure and Certification

-Neonatology is one of the most specialized fields in nursing.
-Nurses must have advanced skills to assess and treat conditions specific to some of the most vulnerable patients.
-Neonatal nurses must have the skills to care for newborns with infections, congenital disorders, complications from premature birth, and low birth weight.
+Neonatal nurses must have advanced skills to care for newborns with infections, congenital disorders, complications from premature birth, and low birth weight.

-All neonatal nurses must hold valid RN licenses to practice.
-They also need to complete continuing education and practice hours to renew their licenses as stipulated by state nursing board requirements.
+All neonatal nurses must renew their RN licenses by completing continuing education and practice hours as stipulated by state nursing board standards.
+Certification is another important part of ongoing training and career-building for neonatal nurses.

-The AACCN offers certifications for RNs and APRNs, including the critical care RN neonatal specialty certification for nurses who provide direct care to neonatal patients with acute or chronic conditions.
+The American Association of Critical-Care Nurses offers certifications for RNs and APRNs, including the critical care RN neonatal specialty certification.
 This credential requires each applicant to complete 1,750-2,000 hours in direct care and pass the certification exam.

-It’s important to keep your resume up-to-date and be well-prepared for interviews.
-Neonatal nurses can find employment in hospital neonatal intensive care units (NICU), labor and delivery, outpatient clinics, and home health care.
+Neonatal nurses can find employment in NICUs, labor and delivery, outpatient clinics, and home health care.
 These work settings offer unique opportunities for neonatal nurses to make a difference in the lives of newborns and their families.

-According to ZipRecruiter, as of 2024, neonatal nurses earned an average salary of $128,211.
-Several factors affect compensation level, including education and experience level, certifications attained, employment setting, and location.
+According to ZipRecruiter, as of 2025, neonatal nurses earned an average salary of $128,210.
+Several factors affect compensation, including education and experience, certifications, employer, and location.

-Neonatal nurses working in urban areas will likely earn more than nurses in rural communities.
-As with most RN and APRN roles, new neonatal nurses can anticipate a promising job landscape.
-The increased focus on preventive care for at-risk births and the expansion of neonatal intensive care units throughout the country have increased the demand for these specialized nurses.
+As with most RN and APRN roles, new neonatal nurses can anticipate a promising job landscape, as nursing professionals are in demand in almost every specialty.
+Further, the growing focus on preventive care for at-risk births and the expansion of neonatal intensive care units throughout the country has increased the demand for these specialized nurses.

 Frequently Asked Questions About Becoming a Neonatal Nurse